hashicorp/serf/website/source/docs/commands/force-leave.html.markdown

 command can be used to transition the "failed" nodes to "left" nodes more quickly.

+This command will return 0 if the member leaves successfully and there are no errors.
+If for example the node cannot be found, it returns 1.

 ## Usage

 Usage: `serf force-leave [options] node`